knostic/open-tools/vulnerabilities_package_scanner/README.md

 The script includes both TEST and PRODUCTION modes:

 **TEST Mode (Default - Safe)**
-- Uses safe test packages (lodash:4.17.21)
+- Uses safe test packages (lodash:4.17.21) - a legitimate, non-malicious package
-- Perfect for testing and demonstrations
+- Perfect for testing the scanner functionality and purge operations in a controlled environment
+- Allows you to verify that the scan and purge mechanisms work correctly without risk
-- No risk of false positives
+- No risk of false positives or accidental removal of real packages

 **PRODUCTION Mode**
 - Uses real vulnerable packages from supply chain attacks
 - 27 known vulnerable packages
-- For actual security scanning
+- For actual security scanning in production environments

 To switch modes, edit line 78 in the script:
 ```bash